-Contracting authorities shall treat economic operators equally and without discrimination and shall act in a transparent and proportionate manner [...].
+1. Contracting authorities shall treat economic operators equally and without discrimination and shall act in a transparent and proportionate manner.

-The design of the procurement shall not be made with the intention of excluding it from the scope of this Directive or of unduly favouring or disadvantaging certain economic operators or certain works, supplies or services.
+The design of the procurement shall not be made with the intention of excluding it from the scope of this Directive or of artificially narrowing competition.
+Competition shall be considered to be artificially narrowed where the design of the procurement was made with the intention of unduly favouring or disadvantaging certain economic operators.